bwoodworth/hassio-addons/pentair-screenlogic/README.md

 ** Credit goes to https://github.com/krk628/hassio-screenlogic-addon for creating the initial proof of concept that this plugin is based on

-# Control Pentair Pool Circuits via Screenlogic IP and Recieve Status updates
+# Control Pentair Pool Circuits via Screenlogic IP and Receive Status updates

 Home Assistant addon for communicating with Pentair EasyTouch via Screenlogic IP via nodejs